Chapter 19.13

 Drought-Tolerant/Drought-Resistant Plants.
 Refer to Sunset Western Garden Book (latest edition).

-“Duplex” means a building with two attached housing units on one lot or parcel.
+“Duplex” means two dwelling units on a lot or parcel in any configuration.

 Dwelling Unit.
-A “dwelling unit” is a living facility that includes provisions for sleeping, eating, cooking and sanitation, as required by the Uniform Building Code, for not more than one family, or a congregate residence for 10 or less persons.
+A “dwelling unit” is a living facility that includes provisions for sleeping, eating, cooking and sanitation, as required by the Uniform Building Code, for one or more persons, and for less than 10 persons in a congregate residence.
 (Ord.
+1-2024 § 1 (Att.
+A); Ord.
 6-2001 § 1)

 19.13.050 “E” definitions.